magento/merchdocs/src/magento/about-this-release.md

 ### 2.2

-Magento 2.2.11 was the final 2.2.x release.
-After April 2020, Magento 2.2.x stopped receiving security patches, quality fixes, and documentation updates.
-To maintain your site's performance, security, and PCI compliance, you should upgrade to the latest version of Magento.
+2.2.11 was the final 2.2.x release.
+After April 2020, the 2.2.x release line stopped receiving security patches, quality fixes, and documentation updates.
+To maintain your site's performance, security, and PCI compliance, you should upgrade to the latest version.
 User documentation is no longer updated but remains available in PDF form:

 - {:.ce-only}[Magento Open Source 2.2 User Guide][6]{:target="_blank"}
 - {:.ee-only}[Adobe Commerce 2.2 User Guide][7]{:target="_blank"}